geographiclib/geographiclib/wrapper/python/00README.txt

   ~/.local/lib/python2.7/site-packages

 which is in the default search path for python 2.7.
-To use this in python, do, e.g.,
+To convert 20m above the geoid at 42N 75W to a height above the ellipsoid, do

   $ python
   >>> from PyGeographicLib import Geoid